Thermococcus gammatolerans: Mechanisms of resistance to radiation

 T. gammatolerans can slowly or quickly rebuild damaged chromosomes without loss of viability.

 Applications

 A study has been conducted of its application to the development of new enzymatic markers that are resistant to high temperatures and their application in the study of carcinogenesis and the study of the development of mitochondrial diseases.
-DNA repair mechanisms of T. gammatolerans could be incorporated into the genome of higher species to improve DNA repair and reduce cellular aging.
+DNA repair mechanisms of T. gammatolerans could be incorporated into the genome of more complex species to improve DNA repair and reduce cellular aging.

 Etymology

-Thermococcus: Greek feminine noun thermê (θέρμη), heat; new Latin masculine noun coccus (from Greek masculine noun kokkos (κόκκος), berry), coccus; new Latin masculine noun Thermococcus, coccus existing in hot environment.
+Thermococcus: Greek feminine noun thermê (θέρμη), heat; Neo-Latin masculine noun coccus (from Greek masculine noun kokkos (κόκκος), berry), coccus; new Latin masculine noun Thermococcus, coccus existing in hot environment.

-gammatolerans: Gr. gamma (γάμμα), referring to gamma rays; Latin participle adjective tolerans, tolerating; Neolatin participle adjective gammatolerans, referring to its ability to tolerate high levels of γ-rays.
+gammatolerans: Gr. gamma (γάμμα), referring to gamma rays; Latin participle adjective tolerans, tolerating; Neo-Latin participle adjective gammatolerans, referring to its ability to tolerate high levels of γ-rays.